gabrielbelolima/gabrielbelolima/README.md

 # About me
-I'm mainly a business student who found out about data while studying statistics (coded two lines in R... :laughing:) and immediately decided to become a Data Scientist.
-I'm from Brazil and nowadays I work as a Data Science trainee in a payment technology company as part of the Artificial Intelligence squad, which is mostly focused on finding solutions and implementing technologies for retail players.
-I use Python a lot, but I'm totally interested in learning all kinds of tools and languages to help me extract the best from data and from myself.
-I've been trying to get in touch with different areas, so I went from NLP, time series forecasting, recommendation systems for retail to simple EDA's (or not this simple EDA's...), and I love them all.
-So, If I can help you, count on me.
-If you can help me, don't hesitate for a moment! :facepunch:
+I am a Brazilian Data Scientist working as a Business Intelligence Analyst.
+I'm not really engaged in creating personal projects seemed I already work a lot, but It's always great to find inspiration and time to build something new.
+Right now I'm working mainly with PowerBI and data visualization in general (a SQL-Python-PowerBI routine) but I will try and bring some ML projects and Data Analysis in general.
+So, anyone who needs assistance (as I needed some time ago) can maybe find it here.
+I'm always open to talking or helping in whatever way I can, so feel free to DM me!   :facepunch:

 ## Interests

-* Statistics (even the parts I don't get.)
+* Statistics (even the parts I don't get.😅)
 * Data visualization
-* Data related Tutorials (any kind of tutorial caches my eyes, to be honest! :eyes:)
+* Data related Tutorials (any kind of tutorial catches my eyes, to be honest! :eyes:)
 * Books
 * ML applications
 * Learning